The steps you need to take as soon as possible.

 Here’s what to do next.

 Become a Patron of Ask Leo! and go ad-free!

-If your email is hacked, here’s how you fix it:
+If your email has been hacked, here’s how you fix it.

 - Recover your account.

 - Change your password.

 - Verify and/or change your account recovery information.